Life insurance is a financial safety net for your partner, your kids, your life...Read more

 There are many ways to leave your children an inheritance — and not all inheritances involve money.
 In addition to making your children the beneficiary on your investment accounts or your term life insurance plan, you can also give your children other life-changing tools and skills such as a good education or strong financial values.

-Here are eight different ways of creating generational wealth for your household.
+Here are eight different ways of creating generational wealth.

 “Homeownership is the chief way we build wealth in this country,” says Lynnette Khalfani-Cox, CEO of financial education company The Money Coach and author of Zero Debt: The Ultimate Guide to Financial Freedom.
 “The average American who owns a home, they have a leg up in many ways.”